Source : The Red Pen, https://theredpen.in/

 3. Permanent work opportunities

 Favourable post-study immigration laws in Canada provide some relief for students who choose to study here.
-The detailed educational plan of Canadian universities encourages foreign students to pursue jobs during their Bachelor or Master degrees, and remain in the country for work opportunities after graduating.
+The detailed educational plan of Canadian universities encourages foreign students to pursue jobs during their Bachelor or Master degrees, and remain in the country/region for work opportunities after graduating.

 Students in Canada are also allowed to work part-time on campus during the first 6 months of their programme and off campus on a part-time basis later on.
 Several programmes even offer a paid co-op term, where students can gain hands-on experience.
 For example, the University of Waterloo – one of the oldest co-op programmes in Canada – offers over 120 co-op programmes across faculties.
 Students who enrol in the Computer Engineering co-op programme in Canada typically complete about 6 co-ops in 5 years.
 With over 6,700 employers coming to the university to hire, it provides students with good job opportunities, which could open the door for them to apply for a Permanent Residency Visa.